 - 1. Exhibitors must comply with health regulations and general 4-H rules. - 2.
 Exhibitors may show only 3 entries per class.
 Eggs only one entry per class.
 Exhibitor may show only 2 entries per class for a listed breed. - 3.
 Exhibitors may show only one entry in showmanship. (may use chicken, duck, pigeon or turkey) - 4.
 The American Poultry Association's "American Standard of Perfection" will be the guideline for judging breed-type classes with utility being emphasized. - 5.
 All birds must be in the possession of the 4-H exhibitor by MAY 1 of the current year. - 6.
 Exhibitor must accompany their Chickens to the show and must bring them to the judge when there class is called.
-Pigeons, Turkeys, Pheasant, Guinea Fowl, Peacocks, Ducks and Geese will be judged in their pens. - 7.
+Pigeons, Turkeys, Pheasant, Quail, Guinea Fowl, Peacocks, Ducks and Geese will be judged in their pens. - 7.
 The 4-H members should dress appropriately NO short nor jeans or T-Shirts unless 4-H club shirts which are encouraged.
 Nice pants and a shirt with a collar are recommended. - 8.
 Trio will consist of 1 male and 2 female NOTE: bird may not be entered in any other class.
 Will be judged for breed uniformity and consistency (should be same breed). - 9.
 Pen will consist of 3 females NOTE: birds may not be entered in any other class.
 Will be judged for breed uniformity and consistency (should be same breed). - 10.
 Birds should be fully feathered and a minimum of 3 months of age at show.
 Dubbing combs is not required for Lake County show, State Fair Rules may differ. - 11.
-All Exhibitors must claim their birds and must help teardown equipment at 5p.m. on Sunday.
+All Exhibitors and must assist with building set up the Sunday prior to show and must claim their birds and help teardown equipment at 5:00 p.m on Sunday (last day of fair).